 - General sales

 - Customer segmentation

 - Market(share) information

 - Closing of nearby hotels

 - Competitor price information and

-- Similar circumstances being likely to affect your business climate.
+- Similar circumstances that are likely to affect your business climate.

 In earlier days, all these data were evaluated manually by the Hotel Revenue Management.
-Over the years, more and more elaborated Revenue Management Systems (RMS) were designed for the purpose of facilitating the process.
+Over the years, more and more elaborated Revenue Management Systems (RMS) were designed with the purpose of facilitating this process.
 However, the functioning of Hotel Revenue Management has fundamentally changed within the past decade.
-Demand patterns have become much more unpredictable while increasingly dependent on user generated content, foremost reviews.
+Demand patterns have become much more unpredictable, while increasingly dependent on user generated content, especially reviews.